-The University's Dining Service is provided by Parkhurst Dining Services, which employs an experienced staff to deliver an authentic culinary experience.
-Parkhurst prides itself on serving fresh food, made from scratch, with as many local products as possible.
-The dining service features a dynamic program tailored to meet all WU students.
-While a campus meal plan is available to residential students (via the Office of Residence Life), all students can use "munch money," which is put on their Cardinal Card, to eat in the dining hall and the campus coffee shop.
+The University's Dining Service is provided by Aladdin, an Elior Company.
+While a campus meal plan is available to residential students (via the Office of Residence Life), all students can use "flex dollars," which is put on their Cardinal Card, to eat in the dining hall and the campus coffee shop.
 The campus coffee shop, also known as the Kiosk, located in the lower part of Swint Hall, is designed to cater to students on the run or seeking a coffee shop environment with a great view of the campus lawn.
 The Benedum Dining Room, also known as the B Room, is located in Swint Hall and offers dining hours throughout the day.
 Students with special dining needs should contact Student Services.